syntax-tree/mdast-util-to-hast/readme.md

 ###### `hName`

-`node.data.hName` sets the tag-name of an element.
+`node.data.hName` sets the tag name of an element.
 The following [mdast][]:

 ```js